andycroll/andycroll.com/_posts/2018/2018-02-05-enumerable-avoids-using-temporary-variables.md

 ## Instead of…

-...using a C-style loop with a temporary variable, which would be fine in many other languages.
+…using a C-style loop with a temporary variable, which would be fine in many other languages.

 ```ruby
 total = 0